sunyumail93/PipeRNAseq/README.md

 #If you are running this on cluster, better to create a sbatch script using this loop, then submit them to run parallelly.
 for name in *Data;do echo $name;cd $name;PipeRNAseq.sh -l $name.R1.fastq.gz -r $name.R2.fastq.gz -g mm10 -p 8 -bigWig;cd ../;done

-#After the data finishes, you will get a list of outputs:
+#After the pipeline finishes, you will get a list of outputs:
 RNAseq/
     ├── Data1/
         ├── fastqc/